GiuseppeLeite/CDPS/README.md

 ### `GSE91061_PRE_ON_ByResponse_CDPS.pdf`

-Paired pre-treatment versus on-treatment CDPS plot stratified by response group.
+Illustrative paired pre-treatment versus on-treatment CDPS plot stratified by response group in GSE91061.

 ## Notes

-This repository is intended to document and reproduce the application of the trained CDPS model to GSE91061.
+This repository is intended to document and reproduce the application of the final trained CDPS model to an external melanoma cohort.

-The model-development strategy, training cohorts, validation cohorts, feature-selection procedure, and performance evaluation are described in the Methods section of the manuscript.
+The full model-development strategy, including candidate gene selection, training cohorts, validation cohorts, feature-selection procedure, algorithm comparison, and survival-performance evaluation, is described in the Methods section of the manuscript.

+The original model-training code is not included.
+The available object `model_rsf_ridge.rds` corresponds to the final trained model used for CDPS calculation.